-2. Pass / Fail Guidelines
+Pass / Fail Guidelines

-a) By recommendation from the professor, a specific course may be designated as only P/F (pass/fail).
+By recommendation from the professor, a specific course may be designated as only P/F (pass/fail).
 Courses with P/F grading only:

+PCC-679 CPE PCC-879 Practicum in PCC

+FE 600 or FE 610 Field Education NCTI-600 or NCTI-601

+TS-601/602 MTS Colloquium TS-690 MTS Thesis

+PH-903 Teaching Seminar PH-904 Research Seminar

-INT-500 Intro to Theological EducationIIINT-510 Person in CommunityIIPCC-678, PCC-679, or FE-679 CPEPFE 600 or FE 610 Field EducationNTS-601/602 MTS ColloquiumIIPH-903 Teaching SeminarPWRIT-502 Theological Research and Writing b) It is a general guideline that students preparing for ministry should take required courses for letter grade.
+WRIT-502 Theological Research and Writing

+It is a general guideline that students preparing for ministry should take required courses for letter grade.
 Students in master's programs may take up to 1/3 of the program for pass/fail credit.